 Subcommittee Appointments: Mr. Kilgore recommended appointing Ron Rolfes, Jr., Forty and Eight, as the Chair of the Recommendations subcommittee to fill this vacancy due to Mr. Brian Bertges, formerly with The American Legion, who held this role previously.
 He also recommended Patty Piening, AMVETS Auxiliary, and George Braatz, Masonic Service Association of North America, as members on the subcommittee.
 W.G.
 "Bill" Kilgore, AMVETS, was recommended as Chair of the Volunteer of the Year subcommittee, with Christi Hillman, Paralyzed Veterans of America, and Judith McCombs, Vietnam Veterans of America, Inc., as members.
 Colonel Gallina, Knights of Columbus, was recommended to serve as Chair of the Recruitment subcommittee, with Emil Franz, Marine Corps League, and James Moss, Veterans of Foreign Wars, as members.
-Del Turner, Military Order of the Purple Heart, was recommended as Chair of the Membership subcommittee, with his Deputy Gary Thomas, Military Order of the Purple Heart, and Roscoe Butler, American Legion, as members.
+Del Turner, Military Order of the Purple Heart, was recommended as Chair of the Membership subcommittee, with Gary Thomas, Knights of Columbus, and Roscoe Butler, The American Legion, as members.
 Mr. Turner made a motion to accept the recommendations and the motion was seconded by Ms. Piening.
 The motion carried.